godotengine/godot-website/collections/_article/2d-games-godot-kickstarter-live.md

 ## Learn to create your own 2d game inspired by Zelda!

 GDquest is on Kickstarter again, and we're doing this in collaboration with the Godot developers.
-We want to bring you **the first professional course for our favourite Free and Open Source Game Engine!**
+We want to bring you **the first professional course for our favorite Free and Open Source Game Engine!**

 **For the next 30 days, get one free tutorial daily on YouTube!**